Infineon/mtb-example-psoc4-msclp-capsense-lp-proximity/README.md

    - Hysteresis = 10 percent of the signal

-   - ON Debounce = 3
+   - ON debounce = 3

 4. For the LowPower0_Sns0 sensor, switch to the **SNR Measurement** tab and follow steps 10 and 11 in the [Monitor data using CAPSENSE&trade; Tuner](#monitor-data-using-capsensetrade-tuner) section.